dotnet/docs/includes/moq-warning.md

 > [!WARNING]
-> We no longer recommend [Moq](https://github.com/moq/moq) for new projects.
-Existing Moq users should consider [a recent issue posted](https://github.com/moq/moq/issues/1372) concerning changes from its maintainers for context.
-Moq content may be removed at a later date.
+> Due to recent [privacy-related changes](https://github.com/moq/moq/issues/1372) in the [Moq](https://github.com/moq/moq) library, we don't recommend it for new projects.
+If you're using Moq in an existing project, you should carefully consider the risks.
+Moq content might be removed from learn.microsoft.com at a later date.